colorlessred/story-mapper/docs/notes.md

         - images
         - dependencies
 - add story points to Notes and roll up the sums
-    - might need to have children with links to the their parents (Note -> Step -> Journey)
+    - might need to have children with links to their parents (Note -> Step -> Journey)
-- web service to save
+- build Electron app to access the filesystem